kuria/event/README.markdown

 ## <a name="features"></a> Features

-- simple to use
-- multiple ways to incorporate the event system (inheritance or as a mediator)
-- listeners can be simple callbacks or event subscribers (objects)
+- managing listeners for specific events (callbacks & event subscribers)
+- managing global listeners (called for all events)
-- listener order can be controlled by specifying priority
+- all listeners can be ordered by priority
+- event dispatching
-- any number of values can be emitted along with the event
+    - event name + any number of arguments
-    - these values are passed to the listeners directly
     - no specialized event object needed (unless you make one)